Active Record Calculations

 async_count(column_name = nil)

-Same as #count but perform the query asynchronously and returns an ActiveRecord::Promise.
+Same as count, but performs the query asynchronously and returns an ActiveRecord::Promise.

 πŸ“ Source code